UKCloud/documentation/articles/vmware/vmw-how-create-catalog.md

     You can add both running and stopped vApps to the catalog, although it's worth noting that creating a catalog image from a running vApp could affect performance.

-4. In the *Add to Catalog* dialog box, click the **Catalog** list, then select the catalog you want to add the vApp to.
+4. In the *Add to Catalog* dialog box, from the **Catalog** list, select the catalog you want to add the vApp to.

 5. Give the vApp template a **Name** and **Description** and define whether vApps deployed using this template are identical or customisable.

     You can also overwrite an existing catalog item.
-If the catalog you are adding the vApp to is published externally, you'll see a warning.
+If the catalog you're adding the vApp to is published externally, you'll see a warning.

     ![Add to Catalog dialog box](images/vmw-vcd10.1-add-to-catalog.png)

 6. When you're done, click **OK**.

-    A status bar will appear on top with the message: **Please wait**.
-You can close the window and check the progress by expanding the *Recent Tasks* section at the bottom of the VMware Cloud Director interface.
+   You can check the progress by expanding the *Recent Tasks* section at the bottom of the VMware Cloud Director interface.

 ## Feedback